 Heaven & Earth Magick

-with Stephen Gosling, Sae Hoshimoto, Jorge Roeder & Ches Smith
+with Stephen Gosling, Sae Hashimoto, Jorge Roeder & Ches Smith

 The saxophonist John Zorn is “the most prolific and polarizing figure in New York’s downtown scene” and “a major American composer whose work crosses just about every stylistic boundary imaginable” (The New York Times).
 In four decades, Zorn has released dozens of albums on his own label, Tzadik; their contents are famously varied, ranging from riotous jazz interpretations of Ennio Morricone and hardcore punk versions of Ornette Coleman to orchestral and choral music.
 As the uncontested icon of the American avant-garde, Zorn’s only conventions are collaboration, curiosity, and an unquenchable conviction that the story of music is still unfolding.
 An all-star cast performs eight different programs of his work at Big Ears.